Waitrose wanted to review the codebase and delivery process for the software deployed to its estate of handheld inventory devices.

 Used in all stores across the Waitrose branch network, the application suite comprises .NET clients and a Java server application accessing a DB2 database.
 They facilitate inventory and store room management in addition to shop floor activities such as stock, shelf and waste management, price reductions and product transfers.

-We delivered a short Elaboration phase, followed by an iterative development project including continuous automated testing
+BJSS delivered a short elaboration phase, followed by an iterative development project including continuous automated testing.

 While the fundamental architecture of the application remains unchanged to preserve compatibility with other applications, refactoring enabled the removal of 40 per cent of the original codebase, resulting in simplified, maintainable code.

 Updates to the server-side code delivered similar improvements.